Cats & Kittens

 Cats available for adoption

-Patty is a beautiful girl with soulful eyes who needs a little extra time to get to get comfortable with other cats.
-She prefers to sit on a high perch and watch over the others in the community room.
-This little lady loves people though.
+Patty is a beautiful girl with soulful eyes.
+She needs a little extra time to get to get comfortable with other cats and once she has it she's a wonderfully caring companion.
+Patty is a fun and playful little lady who loves people.
 Especially the people that pet her and give her chin scratches.
-Patty is alert and interested in exploring so we believe she will be much happier in a home where she has more room to roam.
+She is alert and interested in exploring so we believe she will be much happier in a home where she has more room to roam.
 If you’re looking for a calm and polite young lady you must meet our girl Patty.

 *** The fine folks at Evolution Burger (https://www.facebook.com/EvolutionBurger/) have sponsored Yogi's adoption fee! *** Yogi was turned into the city shelter as a “stray,” so we don’t know anything about his past.
 We took him to PZF, as he didn’t have much of a chance getting adopted at the shelter.
 Yogi doesn’t walk exactly straight.
 His head seems to want to turn, but he has mastered forward motion just fine.
 If he were just a kitten, we would suspect a birth condition, cerebellar hypoplasia, which affects coordination, but not personality or intelligence.
 And he hollers.
 We thought he was upset, but then we did some experiments, and he appears to be deaf.
 Other than that, Yogi is in the peak of good health.
 Sadly, we have no history, so Yogi remains a man of mystery.
 What we did discover is that he is extremely affectionate, and wants to be with people.
 He sleeps under a desk at PZF, on the floor or in a chair, and seems perfectly at home.
 When he is in the community cat room, he isn’t wild about being with adult cats or kittens, so we think he was a well cared for only cat who was loved by a person with a desk.
 Oh – about the name.
 Yogi has catcher’s mitt-sized feet with lots of toes.
 And he makes us smile and be happy.
 Yogi Berra would be proud of his namesake.
 Yogi would make a perfect family cat – although young children may prove to be unsettling to him if they cannot conceive of his deafness and how to approach him without surprise.
 He is very mellow, and just needs a person or two to help him feel safe, secure and loved.